Internet DRAFT - draft-gandhi-spring-sr-enhanced-plm

 SR networks.

-The Simple Two-way Active Measurement Protocol (STAMP) provides
+The Simple Two-Way Active Measurement Protocol (STAMP) provides

 capabilities for the measurement of various performance metrics in IP

-on the Session-Reflector to process the STAMP test packets as packets
+the STAMP test packets as packets are punted from the forwarding fast

-sessions and faster fault detection intervals.
+and faster connectivity loss detection interval.

-For Liveness Monitoring, Seamless Bidirectional Forwarding Detection
+The Seamless Bidirectional Forwarding Detection (S-BFD) [RFC7880] can

-(S-BFD) [RFC7880] can be used in SR networks.
+be used for connectivity verification of SR paths.
 However, S-BFD

 requires protocol support on the BFD-Reflector to process the S-BFD